probcomp/LLaMPPL/README.md

 To solve these tasks, LLaMPPL uses a specialized sequential Monte Carlo inference algorithm.
 This technique, _SMC steering_, is described in our paper: https://arxiv.org/abs/2306.03081.

+**Note: A new version of this library is available at [https://github.com/probcomp/hfppl](https://github.com/probcomp/hfppl) that integrates with HuggingFace language models and supports GPU acceleration.**

 ## Installation

 Clone this repository and run `pip install -e .` in the root directory, or `python setup.py develop` to install in development mode.
 Then run `python examples/{example}.py`, for one of our examples (`constraints.py`, `infilling.py`, or `prompt_intersection.py`) to